kepa/tecnicas-machine-learing/README.md

 [EN]

-Repository of different analysis realized during the 'Machine Learning Techniques' course.
+Repository of different analysis realized during the course "Técnicas de Machine Learing".
 The emphesis is in application of different practices for econometric modeling.

 * Each file is presented with a specific scope and includes commented explanations when possible.